Behind the Headlines: Climate Change and Pandemics

 Research Theme: Creative Arts Practice, Digital Humanities, Identities in Transformation

-Event Type: Alumni, Arts and Culture, Conferences, Healthy Trinity, Lectures and Seminars, Library, Public
+Event Category: Alumni, Arts and Culture, Conferences, Healthy Trinity, Lectures and Seminars, Library, Public

 Type of Event: One-time event